travi-org/admin.travi.org/README.md

 ## Project Goals

 As I continue to learn about the node and react ecosystems, my intent with this project is for it to be both a playground for exploration as well as a reference implementation of the things that I have settled on as best practices.

-Some things are likely out of date from what I consider to be the best practice, but is at least at one of the stages in my learning process.
+Since this is a side-project, some areas may be behind my progression of preferring a certain approach.
+Some things may also seem to go a bit far for such a small project, but please keep in mind that this is intended to be a reference implementation.

 ### Core Concepts